Interview with the Principal correspondent of The Hindu – Vijaykumar Patil

 He is interested in Political and Electoral analysis; Development, Panchayat Raj, Environment, Human Rights, Child and Women Rights/Labour, Education, Health, Reviews on Hindustani classical music and Theatre.
 A multifaceted personality with wide range of interests and good command over English has made him mark for himself a great place amongst the crowd.
 He knows Gujarati, English, Hindi, Kannada, Marathi and Telugu.

-He has a daughter who is software professional and his son is Commercial pilot in USA.
+He has a daughter who is software professional and his son is Commercial pilot.

 Some excerpts of the interview with Mr.Vijaykumar Patil: